vitroid/CountRings/README.md

 ## Algorithm

-1. Choose 3 successive nodes along the network.
+1. Choose 3 successive nodes (i.e. two adjacent acyclic edges) along the network.
+(King's criteria) [King1991]
 1. Find the smallest rings passing the three nodes.
 1. The ring must not have shotcuts, i.e. path connecting two vertices on the ring which is shorter than the path along the ring.
 (Using Dijkstra's algorithm.)
+(Franzblau's SP ring criteria) [Franzblau1991]
 1. Put the ring in the list.
 1. Repeat 1 ..
 4 until all sets of 3 successive nodes are tested.
 1. Eliminate the permutations of a ring in the list.
 1. (Optional) Remove "crossing rings".

-This definition would be equivalent to [Marians1990].
+So, our definition is a hybrid of the algorithms of King and Franzblau.

+### Note

+* Our definition is different from Franzblau's SP ring.
+Our algorithm does not count the 6-membered rings in a cubic graph but counts the geodesic 4-membered rings in a regular octahedral graph.
+[Franzblau1991]
+* Our definition is different from King's K ring.
+[King1991]
+* Our definition is different from Goetzke's strong ring.
+We do not care the strength.
+[Goetzke1991]
+* Probably somebody has already defined it.
+Let me know if you find that.

 ## Usage